SAT-423 Anti-thyroid Drug Response in Graves’ Disease: Predictors of Biochemically Persistent Disease

 Abstract:

 Introduction: Anti-thyroid Drugs (ATD) have become the most frequently used treatment for Graves’ disease (GD) in the United States.
 However, the response to this therapy is variable.
-Factors that pbkp_redict biochemically responsive vs. biochemically persistent disease remain unknown.
-Identifying pbkp_redictors of disease poorly responsive to ATD can help guide treatment decision making, follow up planning and prognosis.
+Factors that predict biochemically responsive vs. biochemically persistent disease remain unknown.
+Identifying predictors of disease poorly responsive to ATD can help guide treatment decision making, follow up planning and prognosis.
 Methods: From a database of patients with GD treated with ATD and receiving care at an academic medical center between 2009–2019, we selected adults with incident GD treated with ≥14 days of ATD.
 Results: 172 patients (from a database of 730 patients with GD on ATD) were sampled for the purpose of this pilot and 97 of these met inclusion criteria.
 Patients had a median age of 50 (18–90); female, 70.1%; never smokers, 64.9%; median goiter size of 40 g (15 …

 Año de publicación: